RealityNearFoundation2022/Nuruk-Unity3D/README.md

 # Nuruk-Unity3D

 In this repository is hosted Nuruk, a virtual reality game in **Unity3D** that offers the experience of a new virtual world.
-This game will consume resources relevant to Near, Near Reality and third party services that can contribute enough to make this experience a reality.
+This game will consume resources relevant to Near, Near Reality and third party services that can contribute enough to make this experience a reality in this reality you can make friends, talk to them, interact with the world, see other people's lands and much more, you can go through a whole universe with different people.

 ## Features